-- 1. GENERAL.
-The Fixture List of tournaments is in Section 4.
-The HPA Rules for Polo will apply to all matches.
-Unless marked with an asterisk the 'Conditions for HPA Tournaments' as laid out in Annex D will apply.
-Those tournaments that are to count towards the Victor Ludorum are in bold italics. - 2.
-ENTRY.
-(See also Rule 1c) A Club wishing to run a tournament must prepare an entry form which should include the following: - Name of tournament. - Handicap level. - Inclusive dates. - Status (eg, official or if not, any special conditions that apply). - Entry fee and note of any additional cost of officials, medical cover etc. - Closing date of entry. - Blank line so teams can enter dates on which they would prefer not to play. - For leagues or groups whether matches are to be played to a result or may finish in a draw. - Any disclaimer and additional information. - Declaration as to eligibility of those entered. - Signature Block.
+1. GENERAL.
+The APC Rules for Polo will apply to all matches played at affiliated Clubs.

+2. ENTRY.
+(See also Rule 1c) A Club wishing to run a tournament must prepare an entry form which should include the following:

+- Name of tournament.

+- Handicap level.

+- Inclusive dates.

+- Status (e.g. official or if not, any special conditions that apply).

+- Entry fee and note of any additional cost of officials, medical cover etc.

+- Closing date of entry.

+- Blank line so teams can enter dates on which they would prefer not to play

+- For leagues or groups whether matches are to be played to a result or may finish in a draw.

+- Any disclaimer and additional information.

+- Declaration as to eligibility of those entered.

+- Signature Block.

 To enter, the team captain/manager must submit a completed entry form and send it to the Tournament Committee with the entry fee before the closing date.
 As a general rule the Tournament Committee should accept all entries up to the closing date.
-They may try to achieve extra entries in order to give a better balance to the tournament (eg to achieve eight teams rather than seven) but the process should not be so drawn out that the issuing of the schedule is delayed.
+They may try to achieve extra entries in order to give a better balance to the tournament (e.g. to achieve eight teams rather than seven) but the process should not be so drawn out that the issuing of the schedule is delayed.
 It is, however, at the discretion of the Tournament Committee to refuse an entry, to ballot out teams or to run a tournament on an invitation basis.
 The Tournament Committee should whenever possible arrange a balanced and achievable schedule for a tournament at their club.
 This may require teams entered to play qualifying rounds at other clubs.
 This will be arranged by agreement between polo managers and clubs are expected to co-operate in accepting teams which may not be from their own club.
-(See Annex D Paragraph 5b for conditions).
-Qualifying matches are taken as part of the tournament and the rules on substitution and use of ponies shall apply (See Rules 2 and 1j).
+Qualifying matches are taken as part of the tournament and the rules on substitution and use of ponies shall apply (See Rules 2 and 1h).

-- 3. SCHEDULE.
+3. SCHEDULE.
 Once entries have been received, the Polo Manager must decide, if it is not in the tournament conditions, whether the tournament should be run as a knockout, league, group or combination of both.
-He will know how many entries have been received, how many playing days are available and days on which teams would prefer not too play and have an idea of the constraints on the players.
+He will know how many entries have been received, how many playing days are available and days on which teams would prefer not to play and have an idea of the constraints on the players.
 Based on all this he can decide the format of the tournament and can produce a schedule of the matches which should include where appropriate nominated umpires and referees.
-It has become increasingly popular to start a tournament on a league or group basis, finishing with a knockout, as this guarantees each team a number of matches and also enables a time table to be drawn up. - 4.
-WITHDRAWAL OR DISQUALIFICATION OF A TEAM.
-See Rule 1g.
+It has become increasingly popular to start a tournament on a league or group basis, finishing with a knockout, as this guarantees each team a number of matches and also enables a time table to be drawn up.

+4. WITHDRAWAL OR DISQUALIFICATION OF A TEAM.
+See Rule 1f.
 If a team is disqualified or its withdrawal is accepted by the Tournament Committee and the team has already played in the tournament then, in a knockout, the team which they have played and beaten in the previous round may go through to the next round.
 In a league or group all the matches which the team has played will be declared null and void with points and goals gained by their opponents subtracted from their total.